STS-38: Crew

-Crew seating arrangements
+Crew seat assignments

 Preparations and launch

 The launch occurred on November 15, 1990, 18:48:13 EST. It was originally scheduled for July 9, 1990, however, a liquid hydrogen leak found on Columbia during the STS-35 countdown prompted three precautionary tanking tests on Atlantis at the pad on June 29, 1990, on July 13, and on July 25, 1990.
 Tests confirmed the hydrogen fuel leak on the external tank side of the external tank/orbiter 43.2 cm quick disconnect umbilical.
 This could not be repaired at the pad and Atlantis was rolled back to the VAB on August 9, 1990, demated, then transferred to the Orbiter Processing Facility (OPF).
 During rollback, the vehicle remained parked outside the VAB for about a day while the Columbia/STS-35 stack was transferred to the pad for launch.
 While outside, Atlantis suffered minor hail damage to its tiles during a thunderstorm.
 After repairs were made in the OPF, Atlantis was transferred to the VAB for mating on October 2, 1990.
 During hoisting operations, the platform beam that was to have been removed from the orbiter's aft compartment fell and caused minor damage, which was repaired.
 The vehicle rolled out to Pad A on October 12, 1990.
 The fourth mini-tanking test was performed on October 24, 1990, with no excessive hydrogen or oxygen leakage detected.
 During the Flight Readiness Review (FRR), the launch date was set for November 9, 1990.
 The launch was reset for November 15 due to payload problems.
 Liftoff occurred during a classified launch window lying within a launch period extending from 18:30 to 22:30 EST on November 15, 1990.